NadzGit/Rain-in-London/README.md

 # Rain-in-London
-A parody romantic visual novel about my coursemates/
+A parody romantic visual novel about my coursemates.